 How would you define faith?

 Well, in my words (from the book) “Faith is the stubborn flicker of light that bugs you when you’re afraid, Faith is the gut feeling which tells you to fight when others would have walked away.
 Faith is the glimpse of hope you get on the loneliest of days.
 Faith is the knock you get at the door in life’s extraordinary ways.
-Faith is that calm feeling in a storm when people think you’re crazy, when the future is uncertain, and everything is hazy.
+Faith is that calm feeling in a storm when people think you’re crazy when the future is uncertain, and everything is hazy.

 And what according to you is the true meaning of love?

 This is how the Bible describes love in 1 Corinthians 13: 4-8: “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonour others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
-It always protects, always trusts, always hopes, always perseveres.
+It always protects, always trusts, always hope, always perseveres.
 Love never fails.”